carbon-design-system/roadmap/.github/ISSUE_TEMPLATE/roadmap-item.md

 ### Summary

-What problem (or opportunity) are we solving?
+_What problem (or opportunity) are we solving?
 Why are we solving it?
 Is there supporting user conversations or research?
-How does this affect different parts of IBM and beyond?
+How does this affect different parts of IBM and beyond?_

 ### Job stories

-Describe job stories to make the value we deliver to our makers clear, and what it will enable them to do.
+_Describe job stories to make the value we deliver to our makers clear, and what it will enable them to do._

 1. When ___, I want to ___, so I can ___.

 ### Success measures

-How we will determine whether the problem as been solved, should that be qualitative and/or quantitative measures?
+_How we will determine whether the problem as been solved, should that be qualitative and/or quantitative measures?_

-### Solutions

-Add our current understanding of possible solutions.
-Actual solutions will be referenced in linked GitHub issues that get used during sprints and releases.
+1. To do

 ### Sponsoring team

-If there is a team or group of individuals that are carrying the effort forward, list them here.
+_If there is a team or group of individuals that are carrying the effort forward, list them here._